juanitogan/godot-firebase-lite/README.md

 > Yet another Godot package for Firebase.
 The dumb one that simply works.

-This project targets [Firebase Realtime Database](https://firebase.google.com/products/realtime-database) only.
+This project currently targets [Firebase Realtime Database](https://firebase.google.com/products/realtime-database) only.

 I have no current plans for Cloud Firestore or Cloud Storage.
 Firebase Authentication is included with limited functionality (limited in addition to being lite: email/password and anon auths only; no email link, phone, or OAuth yet).